CHAPTER 5

 "And I beheld, and, lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent forth into all the earth."

 John had been crying.
 Now he lifts up his head and this is what he sees.
 John had just told us about seeing God's throne in Heaven.
 He told us about the four beasts and about the twenty-four elders.
-Now John sees a "Lamb" standing in the middle of everything.
+Now John sees a "Lamb" standing in the middle of everything in Heaven.

 Verse 6 goes on to say: "...having seven horns and seven eyes, which are the seven Spirits of God sent forth into all the earth".
 The number seven was of special significance to the Hebrews.
 Seven implies perfection, and is used more frequently than any other number in the Bible according to 'The System Bible Study' Book of 1954.
 From the very beginning of earthly time, seven has been the number of days in a week.
-Here we read that Jesus has seven horns and seven eyes.
+We read here that Jesus has seven horns and seven eyes.
 This implies perfection.
 Horns were used throughout the Bible to make a loud sound, to announce, and to declare for everyone to hear.
-And Jesus' eyes see everything.
-So the picture we have here is Jesus standing in the middle of Heaven as the Lamb.
-He will be sounding out loudly for all to hear what this book says when He takes and opens each seal.
+Jesus' eyes also see everything.
+So, the picture we have here is Jesus standing in the middle of Heaven as the "Lamb".
+He will be sounding out loudly for all to hear what this "book" says when He takes and opens each seal.

-Next we see Jesus approaching Almighty God to take this book out of God's hands.
+Next we will see Jesus approaching Almighty God to take this book out of God's right hand.

 VERSE 7: (Chapter 5)